Seville

 An assessment of population growth drivers in Seville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Seville's estimated population is around 2,630.
-This reflects an increase of 71 people since the 2021 Census, which reported a population of 2,559.
-The change is inferred from AreaSearch's estimate of 2,620 residents following examination of ABS's latest ERP data release (June 2024) and additional validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Seville's population is estimated at around 2,631 as of Feb 2026.
+This reflects an increase of 72 people (2.8%) since the 2021 Census, which reported a population of 2,559 people.
+The change is inferred from the resident population of 2,620 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
 This level of population equates to a density ratio of 123 persons per square kilometer.
-Seville's growth rate of 2.8% since census positions it within 1.1 percentage points of the SA3 area (3.9%).
-Population growth was primarily driven by natural growth, contributing approximately 75.0%.
+Seville's 2.8% growth since census positions it within 1.2 percentage points of the SA3 area (4.0%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 75.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population